 - You have other business processes already in place and you want your e-commerce offering to integrate into them.

 Virtual hosting services give you some of the flexibility of enterprise computing, but what you get depends on the vendor.
 In general the vendor maintains the equipment and software and sells them in standardized packages.
 Part of the package includes security, and almost always a merchant account is also an option.
 Database access is sometimes a part of the package.
 You provide the web designers and developers to create and maintain your site.

 Simplified e-commerce is what most small businesses and individuals are using to get into e-commerce.
 In this option the vendor provides a simplified system for creating your store.
 The system usually involves a set of forms that you fill out online.
 The vendor's software then generates all of the web pages for the store for you.
 Two good examples of this sort of offering include Yahoo Stores and Verio Stores.
 You pay by the month for these services.

-For lots more information on e-commerce and related topics, check out the links on the next page.
+For lots more information on e-commerce and related topics, check out the links below.